ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

 :term:`UFS` applications, models, and components require a UNIX-based operating system (i.e., Linux or MacOS).

-..
-COMMENT: Check system requirements before release

 Additionally, users will need:

-   * Disk space: ~104 GB
+   * Disk space: ~130 GB

-      * ~20 GB for basic land-only case (3.5 GB for Land DA System, 128 KB for experiment directory, 16 GB for staging and output)
+      * ~19 GB for basic land-only case (2.4 GB for Land DA System, 136 KB for experiment directory, 16 GB for staging and output)
-      * 84 GB for full set of Land DA data (can use smaller subset if needed)
+      * 111 GB for full set of Land DA data (can use smaller subset if needed)

    * 26 CPU cores (13 CPUs may be possible, but it has not been tested)